untwisted/untwisted/BOOK.md

 >>>
 ~~~

-When the event Terminator.FOUND happens then calls 'on_found' handle with the chunk.
+When the event Terminator.FOUND happens then calls on_found handle with the chunk.

 ~~~python
 >>> con.drive(LOAD, 'word1,word2,wor')